chrisluedtke/cy-automation-library/README.md

 ### Set-up

-#### Credentials
+#### Credentials and Configuration

-Create a file called `credentials.ini`.
+Create a file called `.env`.
 Format this file as:

 ```
-[Salesforce]
-username = <your Salesforce username>
-password = <your Salesforce password>
-security_token = <your Salesforce security token>
+YEAR = SY20
+USER_SITE = Chicago

+# change to True to use salesforce sandbox and credentials
+SF_SANDBOX = False

+SF_USER =
+SF_PASS =
+SF_TOKEN =

-[Salesforce Sandbox] # optional
+# optional
-username = <your Salesforce Sandbox username>
-password = <your Salesforce Sandbox password>
-security_token = <your Salesforce Sandbox security token>
+SF_SB_USER =
+SF_SB_PASS =
+SF_SB_TOKEN =

-[Single Sign On] # optional, currently used only to send emails
+# optional, currently used only to send emails
-username = <your Okta username>
-password = <your Okta username>
+OKTA_USER =
+OKTA_PASS =
 ```

-You can find this information in Salesforce under your user settings ([visual guide](README-setup-sf.md)).
+You can find these credentials in Salesforce under your user settings ([visual guide](README-setup-sf.md)).
 Your username should be similar to `username@cityyear.org.cyschorgb`.
 The password may not be the same as your Okta single sign-on password.
 You may need to trigger a password reset in order to obtain the password associated with your Salesforce account.
 To do so, submit a [service ticket](https://mycityyear.force.com/ServiceDesk/500/o).

-#### Config

-In `config.py`, you can toggle settings such as entering the sandbox environment (`SANDBOX = True`) and setting your city location (`USER_SITE = 'Chicago'`).
-Some scripts are specialized to Chicago's functions and file structure, and they are only available to Chicago users.
-However, different city users are encouraged to explore these scripts and adapt them to your use case.

 ## Usage